Direcaoass/Calculator/README.md

-# Calculator with keyboard input.
+# Simple calculator with keyboard input.